 Speed Test

 BTGuard tested very well in terms of speed.
-Using their OpenVPN option, we were able to get greater than 33Mbps speed, as you can see from the screenshots.
+Using their OpenVPN option, we were able to get greater than 33Mbps speed, as you can see from the screenshots below.
 This was a small reduction off of our 48Mbps baseline and certainly fast enough to torrent.

 BTGuard changed our IP address but, as is the case with many VPN services without their own clients, our DNS did leak.
 Configure your DNS server manually when hooking up to the network for the best possible privacy.